What's going on in the rest of the book?

-The animals start the great task of running the farm.
+- The animals start the great task of running the farm.
 The pigs supervise.
 Things seem to be going well.
-This, of course, is foreshadowing for disaster.
+This, of course, is just the set up for disaster.

-Mollie (the mare, remember?) is extraordinarily lazy.
+- Mollie the mare, however, is extraordinarily lazy.
 She also has this odd predilection for ribbons.

-Benjamin, we see, is this really cool, cryptic, apathetic guy.
-And by guy we mean donkey.
-He has this one interesting line...better check out your book.
-OK, fine, we’ll give you this one.
-But don’t get used to it.
-When asked his opinion on the Rebellion, Benjamin says, "Donkeys live a long time.
+- Benjamin, we see, is this really cool, cryptic, apathetic guy.
+(And by guy, we mean donkey.)
+For example, when asked his opinion on the Rebellion, Benjamin says, "Donkeys live a long time.
 None of you has ever seen a dead donkey."

-The pigs try to educate the farm animals, only to find that their pupils resemble ignorant creatures of hard labor.
+- The pigs try to educate the farm animals, only to find that their pupils are better at manual labor than, you know, being educated.

-Napoleon (the pig, remember?) sequesters nine newborn puppies.
+- Meanwhile, Napoleon the pig sequesters nine newborn puppies.
 Keep an eye out for those suckers.